 Start Here - Enter your zip

-The panels can be formed into different shapes, hence the names: R-panel, V- panel or U panel.
-The corrugated grooves facilitate quick shedding of rain water, snow or ice.
-This is why these metal roofs work so well in Northern states that get regular ice and snow storms.
-They are also fire, hail and wind resistant, and can provide significant energy savings, compared to asphalt shingles.
+Tin roofs are also fire, hail and wind resistant, and can provide significant energy savings, compared to asphalt shingles.
 Moreover, in many states where wildfires are a big problem, homeowners can get a home insurance discount if they install a metal roof.

-Unlike other types of more expensive metal roofs, which require professional installation, R-panels or other corrugated roofs can be easily installed by a handy homeowner.
-In some cases, these panels can be installed over existing asphalt shingles, which can further save you money of tear off and dump fees.
+Unlike more expensive metal roofs, which require professional installation, R-panels or other corrugated roofs can be easily installed by a handy homeowner.
+In some cases, these panels may be installed over existing asphalt shingles, which can further save you money on tear off and dump fees.

-Pro Tip: Contractor’s installed prices for 5-Rib or 5V Crimp range from $4.5 to $6.7 per square foot, so if you can do the job yourself, you will save a lot of money (about $3-4 per square foot savings for DIY installation).
+Consequently, if you can do the job yourself, you will save a lot of money (about $3-4 per square foot savings for DIY installation).
+Your total cost will be about $2 per square foot, which would include all accessories and metal panels themselves.

 Average New Metal Roof Costs In US: